devoidfury/express-debug/README.md

 `path` - path to render standalone express-debug \[set to `null` or `false` to disable\] (Default: `/express-debug`)

+`extra_attrs` - If you need to add arbitrary attributes to the containing element of EDT, this allows you to.
+(For example, you may want to use "ng-non-bindable" if you're using angular)
+(Default: `''`)

 ### Panels

 `locals` - app.locals, res.locals, and options passed to the template (merged into res.locals)